 The Tower of Babel, then, was the institutional fountainhead of all the false and demonic religions and philosophies in the world.
 (The woman of Revelation 17:3 is called BABYLON THE GREAT, THE MOTHER OF HARLOTS AND OF THE ABOMINATIONS OF THE EARTH.
 Babylon and Babel are translated from the same Hebrew word, bavel, which means confusion; abominations is a common term for idols; and harlotry is a common term for idolatry.)
 God therefore confused their languages to scatter them for the purpose of restraining their collusion in evil and that the earth might be filled and subdued.
 This scattering also divided mankind into the first nations, which served another purpose.

-on all the face of the earth, having determined their appointed times and the boundaries of their habitation, 27. that they would seek God, if perhaps they might grope for Him
+the face of the earth, having determined their appointed times and the boundaries of their habitation, 27. that they would seek God, if perhaps they might grope for Him and

 For thus says the LORD of hosts, "After glory He has sent me against the